atomkins/CaseStudy1/casestudy1_MSDS6306_sec402.md

 <b>Data Merge and Cleaning</b>
 <p>The code we created imports the two .csv files, provided by the client, into a program called R. In the R program, these .csv files are merged utilizing the Brewery Id as the common field between the files.
 Merging these files provides a complete list of Breweries and the craft beers they produce with associated attributes from both files.
-A series of steps to clean the data from abnormalities is performed like the removal of whitespace, and column headings normalized.
+A series of steps to clean the data from abnormalities was performed including conversion to data types that reflect the nature of the data, removal of whitespace, search for possible duplicates, and column headings normalized with duplicates removed.
 A sample of the data is shown below.
 </p>